Ralph Sherwin (priest): Veneration

 Sherwin was the first member of the English College in Rome to be martyred.
 During the years 1581–1681 over forty more students were martyred for their faith.
 He was beatified on 29 December 1886 by Pope Leo XIII.
-He was canonised on 25 October 1970 by Pope Paul VI as one of the Forty Martyrs of England and Wales with a common feast day of 25 October.
+He was canonised on 25 October 1970 by Pope Paul VI as one of the Forty Martyrs of England and Wales with a common feast day of 4 May (England) or 25 October (Wales).
 His individual feast day is celebrated on 1 December, the day of his martyrdom.

 A Catholic church in the Chellaston area of Derby, registered in January 1981, was dedicated to Ralph Sherwin.
 The church was demolished in 2018 to make space for a Lidl supermarket.

 There is a Sherwin Football Club based in the Normanton area of Derby.
 Founded in 1973, the club provides football and social opportunities for all ages and both genders in the local community.
 The club colours are purple with yellow trim.